executiveusa/dashboard-agent-swarm/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/features/custom-domain#custom-domain)

+## Workflow scheduling & history

+- Supabase Edge function `/workflows/poller` discovers YAML workflows in `packages/shared/workflows`, respects the concurrency limits declared in each file, and enqueues executions through `/workflows/supabase` so that runs and steps are captured in the new `workflow_runs` and `workflow_steps` tables.
+- Provision a Lovable cron job that hits `https://<your-project-ref>.functions.supabase.co/workflows/poller` every minute with a small JSON body (e.g. `{ "dryRun": false }`) to keep scheduled and cron-based definitions current.
+- Provision a Coolify background job (or task) to call the same endpoint inside your private network if you run the Edge bundle there; both jobs simply need the Supabase service key in an `Authorization: Bearer <SERVICE_ROLE>` header.
+- The Vite dashboard Tasks page and the Next.js console now include a "Workflow History" panel so operators can review previous runs, drill into step failures, and click artifact links stored in Supabase Storage.
+Retry actions call the Supabase function directly for safe replays.